Developing Solutions That Benefit the Social Sector

 Students code in teams and race the clock to propose technological solutions facing nonprofits.

-Force for Good, a social innovation program, fosters unique pro-bono volunteerism throughout JPMorgan Chase.
-As an organization that houses an immense amount of talent, especially within technology, the Force for Good program leverages and shares skilled expertise of JPMC employees with organizations in need.
-Hosted and organized by the organization’s Technology for Social Good team, Force for Good operates globally, and works with social organizations to address challenges that can be solved utilizing technology, ultimately driving their missions forward.
+Force for Good, a social innovation program, fosters unique skilled volunteerism throughout JPMorgan Chase.
+As an organization that houses an immense amount of talent, especially within technology, the Force for Good program leverages and shares expertise of JPMC employees with organizations in need.
+Sponsored by the organization’s Technology for Social Good team, Force for Good operates globally, and works with social organizations to address challenges that can be solved utilizing technology, ultimately driving their missions forward.

 The Digital Guestbook is an innovative technology solution which we have designed and implemented at cultural institutions to enhance the visitor experience and increase fundraising capabilities.
 The Guestbook addresses the issue of 'anonymous' visitors regularly faced by cultural institutions across the globe.
 Launched in January 2013, the Digital Guestbook has appealed to several museums and cultural institutions interested in gathering information about their visitors and using that information to reach out to them.
 The Guestbook is strengthening communication between organizations and their supporters, whether they are a plane ride away or a block away.